-I wrote this article for another website I have, when my daughter was just a toddler.
-Most of it still holds true today, several years into our homeschool experience. 🙂
+I wrote this article for another website I have, when my oldest was just a toddler.
+I started homeschooling, officially, when she was 6, in 2006, and still am…added another child to the mix as well…most of this still holds true today.

 This is entirely my opinion.
 And I do believe everyone has the right to make their own decisions for their own children.
 And I also do NOT believe that ALL children should be homeschooled, nor do I believe every family is capable of doing it, or should.
 There are children that thrive in public or private schools, and there are parents that are homeschooling that shouldn’t be.
 That said, here’s some of the many reasons why I personally believe in homeschooling, with all my heart and soul.

 I am so excited about homeschooling!
 I get to continue to be with my children all day, every day, and will continue to truly know who they are and be the most influential person in their lives!
 Of course there will be times when we all need a break from each other, and I will plan our schedules to include things for the kids away from mom and things for mom away from kids, to help keep us all sane and appreciating each other.
 But the thought of being the one who gets to see the light in my children’s eyes when they “get” a concept or see something new for the first time…oh, that’s just so exciting!
 I am staying home with my 4 year old daughter now because I want to be the person who raises her…I want to be the biggest influence in her life…I want to be a part of every aspect of her growth…and that won’t change simply because she grows to be “school age.”
 If anything, that’s when even MORE exciting things will start to happen!